Assessment of sleep disorders in children

 - Baylor College of Medicine

-Identification of sleep problems in children is important because a growing body of evidence suggests a link between sleep disorders and physical, cognitive, emotional, and social development.
-Children with neurodevelopmental problems, learning differences, or behavior problems may be at heightened risk for sleep problems compared with the general pediatric population [1-4].
+Identification of sleep problems in children is important because a growing body of evidence suggests that sleep disorders may interfere with physical, cognitive, emotional, and social development.
+Conversely, children with neurodevelopmental problems, learning differences, or behavior problems may be at heightened risk for sleep problems compared with the general pediatric population [1-4].

 Pediatricians, pediatric subspecialists, and other healthcare practitioners are in an ideal position to identify sleep problems and disorders in children.
-Parents may not volunteer information about their child's sleep, or they may not appreciate the potential relationship between sleep problems and daytime behavior.
-For these reasons, clinicians should incorporate questions about sleep into routine health assessment for children of all ages.
+Clinicians should incorporate questions about sleep into routine health assessment for children of all ages because parents may not volunteer information about their child's sleep, or may not appreciate the potential relationship between sleep problems and daytime behavior.
+Sleep and sleep disorders in children are strongly influenced by cultural factors, parental expectations, and parental responses.
 Sleep problems present most commonly in the outpatient setting, but the hospitalized child may develop sleep problems during an acute illness, or chronic sleep disorders may come to medical attention during hospitalization.

-This topic review will discuss the approach to taking a structured sleep history, describe specific sleep problems that may present during childhood, and explain indications for further diagnostic testing.
-The underlying physiology of sleep in children, polysomnography techniques in infants and children, and evaluation and management of some common sleep disorders are discussed in more detail separately.
-(See "Sleep physiology in children" and "Overview of polysomnography in infants and children" and "Behavioral sleep problems in children" and "Evaluation of suspected obstructive sleep apnea in children" and "Sleepwalking and other parasomnias in children".)
+This topic review will discuss the approach to taking a structured sleep history, provide an overview of specific sleep problems that may present during childhood, and explain indications for further diagnostic testing.
+Specific sleep disorders are discussed in more detail in other topic reviews:

 - Brown LW, Maistros P, Guilleminault C. Sleep in children with neurological problems.
 In: Principles and Practice of Sleep Medicine in the Child, Ferber R, Kryger M (Eds), WB Saunders, Philadelphia 1995. p.135.